simonepri/act/readme.md

 ```bash
 <img src="https://act.now.sh/gs/<SpreadsheetId>?a=<PageName>" />
 ```
-> Example:
+**Example:**<br/>
-> Each time you [see this image](https://act.now.sh/gs/1gBD3pJ9LeJdZM1SyvRD7v077pkItVHl4laWhGeW93sE?a=Example 1) a new row is added at the end of [this spreadsheet](https://docs.google.com/spreadsheets/d/1gBD3pJ9LeJdZM1SyvRD7v077pkItVHl4laWhGeW93sE)
+Each time you [see this image](https://act.now.sh/gs/1gBD3pJ9LeJdZM1SyvRD7v077pkItVHl4laWhGeW93sE?a=Example 1) a new row is added at the end of [this spreadsheet](https://docs.google.com/spreadsheets/d/1gBD3pJ9LeJdZM1SyvRD7v077pkItVHl4laWhGeW93sE).

 ### Track clicks
 Insert this inside the page substituting `<SpreadsheetId>`, `<ActionName>`, and `<LinkToTrack>` with the appropriate values.